github/docs/content/osmand/troubleshooting/track-recording-issues.md

 ---

 This article addresses OsmAnd's GPS track recording issues. **'Background'** refers to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off.
-Note: Since Android 11 (2020/12) there is no option "Always allow" to use location in background but this **doesn't limit** background track recording, according to Google docummentation it's considered **foreground usage** because internally foreground service permission is used and notification about track being recorded is always visible.
 The following issues have been observed over time in different Android versions.

+**Note**: Since Android 11 (2020/12) there is no option "Always allow" to use location in background but this **doesn't limit** background track recording, according to Google docummentation it's considered **foreground usage** because internally foreground service permission is used and notification about track being recorded is always visible.

 ## Recorded track is not accurate